Outsmarting Phone Thieves

 - F.C.C. maintains a full list of carrier contacts for reporting stolen phones: AT&T customers call 1-800-331-0500; Verizon, call 1-800-922-0204; Sprint, call 1-888-211-4727; and T-Mobile, call 1-800-937-8997.

-Informational videos on how to safeguard your electronics, they are available below:
+Informational videos on how to safeguard your electronics, are available in our video library, which can be viewed by clicking HERE.

 Beware of Deception Burglaries